kshabir/Udacity-SensorFusionEngineer/Lidar_Obstacle_Detection/README.md

 # Project Summary:
-This project involves creating a templated class for handling point cloud data using the PCL library.
-The class includes methods for filtering, segmenting, clustering, and manipulating point clouds.
-Key functionalities include RANSAC plane segmentation, custom (kd-tree inspired) clustering algorithms, and various point cloud processing operations.
-The code demonstrates a comprehensive approach to working with 3D point cloud data in C++.
+This project involves creating bounding boxes on each object after processing live point cloud data using the PCL library.
+It consists of four main steps, downsampling, segmentation, clustering and processing each cluster to place BB.
+A Voxel grid ROI based method was used to downsample pcl cloud.
+Then RANSAC based Segmentation by fitting a plane to separate obstacle and road clouds.
+The obstacle cloud was then feeded into the Clustering algorithm which uses Euclidean based distance metric to find the total number of clusters in the obstacle cloud.
+Finally, a 3D BB is placed on each cluster and rendered using pcl own visualizer.

+All the code is written in C++.

 <img src="media/ObstacleDetectionFPS.gif" width="700" height="400" />